Actions Examples

 Variations:

-• Use Text Replacer blocks to include the created document's field values in the email body
+• Use Text Replacer syntax (e.g. #{show data.title}) in the email subject and body fields to include the created document's values

 Multi-step data processing